San Antonio

 • Take advantage of the small group presentation to dive into your work.

 • Consider having business cards or handouts that you can give to attendees who want to find more information about your research.
 Expect to reach 20-30 people during your three presentations.
 Handouts are optional.
-You may bring printed copies or upload a digital copy to your speaker portal for attendees to download.
+You can bring printed copies or upload a digital copy to your speaker portal for attendees to download.